 When comparing the trained reasoners, the relaxed variant achieves slightly higher values with lower variance for all metrics (except precision, for which the restricted variant has slightly lower variance).
 However, the differences are not statistically significant.
 For each metric, we conducted a paired t-test, and checked whether the metric values for KBs from the test set, do not significantly differ between the relaxed and restricted reasoners.
-The resulting p-values, shown in Table 4, indicate that the null hypothesis cannot be rejected for any metric, even on a relatively high significance level $\alpha=0.05$ and not including corrections for the family-wise error rate.
+The resulting p-values, shown in Table 5, indicate that the null hypothesis cannot be rejected for any metric, even on a relatively high significance level $\alpha = 0.05$ and not including corrections for the family-wise error rate.

-Table 4 p-values of the t statistic in a paired t-test for the test set metrics of a trained restricted reasoner and trained relaxed reasoner.
+Table : 5 p -values of the t statist tic in a paired t-tes st for the test set metrics of a train ed restricted rea soner and tra ined relaxed reasoner. - Accuracy Precision Recall F1 AUC-ROC AUC-PR

-Accuracy Precision Recall F1 AUC-ROC AUC-PR p 0.1798 0.4431 0.0801 0.1529 0.9236 0.8399
+Accuracy Precision Recall F1 AUC-ROC AUC-PR р 0.1798 0.4431 0.0801 0.1529 0.9236 0.8399